-- The centralized DBMS design can be correlated with the architecture of a simple computer system such as personal computer or laptop.
-The decentralized DBMS design can be correlated with client server architecture and hierarchical DBMS can be correlated with n-Tier architecture.
+- The centralized DBMS design can be correlated with the architecture of a simple computer system such as a personal computer or laptop.
+The decentralized DBMS design can be correlated with client-server architecture and hierarchical DBMS can be correlated with n-Tier architecture.

 - The DBMS architecture can be classified into three types as per the uses and requirements of the users.

-- Cloud based drives and Personal computer systems can be the possible examples of 1-Tier architecture.
+- Cloud-based drives and Personal computer systems can be possible examples of 1-Tier architecture.

 - The 2-Tier architecture of DBMS consists of two tiers.
-Tier-1 being the database server and Tier-2 being the users or clients of the application.
+Tier-1 is the database server and Tier-2 being the users or clients of the application.

-- In this type of DBMS architecture, the users of the software application deals with the database software and can find their response to the requests made by them.
-The user cannot manipulate the data inside the database without the permission.
+- In this type of DBMS architecture, the users of the software application deal with the database software and can find their response to the requests made by them.
+The user cannot manipulate the data inside the database without permission.

 - Client-Server architecture can be a possible example of 2-Tier DBMS architecture.

-- The 3-Tier architecture of DBMS is a fully fledged software system that is responsible for generating response to user queries in the most efficient and suitable manner.
+- The 3-Tier architecture of DBMS is a fully-fledged software system that is responsible for generating responses to user queries in the most efficient and suitable manner.

-- 3-Tier architecture is the most complex among all three, but solves almost all the issues that occurs in 2-Tier and 1-Tier architecture.
+- The 3-Tier architecture is the most complex among all three but solves almost all the issues that occur in 2-Tier and 1-Tier architecture.